yasarcandamli/QuestionAppProject/README.md

 Welcome to the Quiz Application!
 This app is a timed question-and-answer game with interactive instructions, multiple-choice questions, and a results display.

+Live Demo: You can try the Quiz Application [here on Vercel.](https://question-app-project-hf9yi6yib-yasar-can-damlis-projects.vercel.app/)

 ## Project Overview

 The Quiz Application is a web-based quiz game developed using React.
 It has an interactive and user-friendly interface with timed questions and a structured flow: